Grillo supporters unfazed by Italian political gridlock

 “I‘m not worried about financial markets,” 5-Star activist Alessandra Pinci, 39, told Reuters.
 “I‘m very happy.
 It was time for some change in this country.”

 Some suggested the 5-Star Movement would echo the fate of the far-left SYRIZA party in Greece in 2011, which became a leading party on an anti-austerity platform and led to a hung parliament.
-Greek voters back-pedaled in a new election a month later and elected a center-right party that promised to keep the country in the EU.
+Greek voters back-pedalled in a new election a month later and elected a centre-right party that promised to keep the country in the EU.

 The movement’s agenda contains a potluck mix, from providing free Internet access to boosting education spending.
 Grillo has also proposed a referendum on the euro, but the movement’s main goal has is get rid of Italy’s old political guard.

-Grillo’s top targets have been center-right leader Silvio Berlusconi, who he calls the “psycho dwarf”, Prime Minister Mario Monti, or “Rigor Montis” and the easygoing center-left chief Pier Luigi Bersani.
+Grillo’s top targets have been centre-right leader Silvio Berlusconi, who he calls the “psycho dwarf”, Prime Minister Mario Monti, or “Rigor Montis” and the easygoing centre-left chief Pier Luigi Bersani.

 In this weekend’s vote, the 5-Star movement took a giant step toward its goal of cleaning out the old guard, putting more than 160 complete political novices in parliament.